2017

 1. CHURCH IS MORE THAN WHAT HAPPENS ON SUNDAYS.

 The bible is clear that church is a group of people, not a service on Sunday.
 While meeting together is important, it is not the main way church is practiced.
-So when we don't have Gatherings for two weeks, it doesn't mean we're not "having church."
-It simply means that during those two weeks, our church will not all be meeting together in a building.
+So when we don't have Gatherings, it doesn't mean we're not "having church."
+It simply means that during that week, our church will not all be meeting together in a building.

-2. REST AND FAMILY TIME IS IMPORTANT FOR OUR STAFF.
+2. REST AND FAMILY TIME IS IMPORTANT FOR OUR STAFf and volunteers.

-Not having Gatherings for two weeks helps enable our church staff and pastors to take time off to rest and be with family.
+Not having Gatherings around the holidays helps enable our church staff and pastors to take time off to rest and be with family.
 This helps our staff and pastors be good leaders to their family, in addition to good leaders of our church.
 In addition, the bible tells us that resting is a good way of reminding ourselves that it is ultimately God who holds things together, not us.
 For our staff, resting is important so that we remember that God is ultimately the one who leads his Church.

 3. CHRISTMAS IS A GREAT TIME FOR MISSION.